-Following the Eduqas curriculum, English Language offers students multiple opportunities to hone their reading and writing skills.
+Following the Eduqas specification (Y11) and AQA (current Y10), English Language offers students multiple opportunities to hone their reading and writing skills.
 They will analyse unseen extracts from novels, read challenging articles from different eras, write imaginative stories, as well as compose speeches, articles, letters and reports.
 As part of this, students will complete a spoken language assessment, composing and performing a speech in front of an audience of their peers.

 In Literature, students will grapple with myriad poems – exploring topics from WW1 to the beauty of the Lake District.
 They’ll learn about with key movements in poetry, particularly romanticism.
-Students will also study Shakespeare’s ‘Macbeth’, Dickens’s ‘A Christmas Carol’ and Priestley’s ‘An Inspector Calls’.
-It is a rich and challenging journey.
+Students will also study Shakespeare’s Macbeth (current Y11) and Romeo and Juliet (current Y10).

 What next?
 Careers with English

 English is enormously important subject.
 Given its emphasis on literacy and public speaking, it provides important foundations for almost every career imaginable.
 It is also a valuable starting point for careers in academia, journalism, lexicography, marketing, media, public relations, publishing, teaching, plus web and social media content generation.